Paris Jackson Makes Her Fashion Debut At Paris Fashion Week

 Her second outfit was just as ’80s-esque, according to Entertainment Tonight.
 She wore a statement necklace and chunky jewelry with a red-and-white striped T-shirt and black capri leggings.
 Paris was also seen getting a kiss on the cheek from one of the male models as she sat on his lap.
 She topped off that look with a red and yellow scarf in her hair and black leather gloves.

-The starlet also spent time in the City of Light with her boyfriend Michael Snoddy.
+The starlet also spent time in the City of Light with her boyfriend, Michael Snoddy.
 On Tuesday, she shared a photo of Snoddy giving her a kiss on the cheek while they stood in front of the Eiffel Tower.

 A photo posted by Paris-Michael K. Jackson (@parisjackson) on

 Not everyone is happy with Jackson’s career choice.
-Wendy Williams heard that the teen wanted to follow in her father’s footsteps and work in the entertainment industry, she said it was a bad idea because Jackson could “never match” the talent of her father, according to the Daily Mirrorreport.
+Wendy Williams heard that the teen wanted to follow in her father’s footsteps and work in the entertainment industry, she said it was a bad idea because Jackson could “never match” the talent of her father, according to the Daily Mirror report.

 “Just because you are from the loins of greatness doesn’t mean that you’re going to be great and a lot of times, if your greatness doesn’t turn out, it probably hurts even more because you’re from the loins of greatness.
 Like Lisa Marie Presley, she’s no Elvis.”